aosabook/500lines/spreadsheet/chapter.md

           }
 ```

-In the case of errors, the value of `vals[coord]` will remain `NaN` because the assignment did not complete.
+In case of errors, the value of `vals[coord]` will remain `NaN` because the assignment did not complete.

 Finally, the `get` accessor returns the calculated value, stored in `vals[coord]`: